aawad6/head-first-ooad/README.md

 ## Chapter 6: Solving Really Big Problems
 You’ve got a ton of tools in your OOA&D toolbox, but how do you use those tools when you have to build something really big?

-The best way to solve a big problem by breaking it into lots of functional pieces, and then working on each of those pieces individually.
+The best way to solve a big problem is by breaking it into lots of functional pieces, and then working on each of those pieces individually.

 Commonality - One way you can find out more about a system is to figure out what the system is like.